efugier/smartcat/README.md

 ## Recommended Models

 Currently the best results are achieved with [Claude Sonnet 3.5 from Anthropic](https://www.anthropic.com/claude/sonnet).
+Costs about $2-3 a month for typical use.

 ## Usage